fsleyes/dbiR/README.md

 ```

 ## Getting your messages out of iMessage

+Note: for now, you can only do this analysis if you have an iPhone and are able to pull your messages out of iCloud.

 This is the annoying part, and it's not something the package can do for you.
 Use [imessage-exporter](https://github.com/ReagentX/imessage-exporter):